5 Ways CMS’ BPCI Advanced Model Will Impact Your Practice

 The BPCI Advanced Model requires participating practices to meet specific quality metrics to receive full-service payment.
 The quality metrics are part of a performance-based payment system, where practices that meet and exceed the benchmarks will be rewarded financially.
 The specific quality metrics will vary depending on the care plan chosen by the practice but may include measures such as patient safety, readmission rates, and care coordination.
 Practices must collect data to demonstrate that they meet these quality metrics and provide regular reports to CMS.
 This will require practices to invest in data collection systems, which can be challenging for smaller practices.
 However, meeting the quality metrics is essential to taking full advantage of the BPCI Advanced Model.

-The BPCI Advanced Model also requires practices to document and report on various outcomes, such as patient satisfaction, patient engagement, and care transitions.
+The BPCI Advanced Model also requires practices to document and report on various outcomes, such as patient satisfaction, healthcare patient engagement, and care transitions.
 Practices must track these outcomes to demonstrate that they provide quality care and meet the program’s standards.

-Call Guideway to use the BPCI Advanced Model and get the financial rewards of performance-based payment.
+Call Guideway Care to use the BPCI Advanced Model and get the financial rewards of performance-based payment.
 We have an experienced team that can help you develop data collection systems, monitor outcomes, and ensure that you meet quality metrics for success in the model.